New World Information and Communication Order: American responses

 The United States government was hostile to NWICO.
 According to some analysts, the United States saw these issues simply as barriers to the free flow of communication and to the interests of American media corporations.
 It disagreed with the MacBride report at points where it questioned the role of the private sector in communications.
 It viewed the NWICO as dangerous to freedom of the press by ultimately putting an organization run by governments at the head of controlling global media, potentially allowing for censorship on a large scale.

 While the Carter administration had been responsive to the goals of UNESCO, the Reagan administration took on a different approach.
 The work of UNESCO was perceived by this administration to limit both individual and press freedoms.
 Additionally, anti-communist cold war sentiments were gaining increased traction in the United States.
 The US eventually withdrew its membership in UNESCO at the end of 1984.
 The matter was complicated by debates within UNESCO about Israel's archaeological work in the city of Jerusalem, and about the Apartheid regime in South Africa.
 The United States rejoined in 2003.

-The Independent Media Center was established in Seattle, USA, on November 24 of 1999 as a cluster of independent news media and websites.
+The Independent Media Center (IMC) was established in Seattle, USA, on November 24 of 1999 as a cluster of independent news media and websites.
 IMC is a new media collective hosted by grassroots organizations generally supportive of the intent of NWICO (while pointing out 1st amendment concerns along the way).
 Founded by a grass-roots synthesis of anti-Neoliberalists and activists, IMC was considered to be a pioneering effort to gain freedom of the press, and theoretically part of a more democratic "new world information order".